bradjin8/bradjin8/README.md

 # [![header](https://github.com/bjin9/bjin9/blob/main/image/gh-banner.png?raw=true)](https://github.com/bjin9)

-With seven years of software development experience, I have contributed to projects small and large, demonstrating professionalism with unmatched quality and reliability.
+With seven 7 of software development experience, I have contributed to projects small and large, demonstrating professionalism with unmatched quality and reliability.
 As a professional developer, I understand all the project requirements and always find the best way to implement them to a high-quality standard.
 I'm proficient in modern web languages and always focus on project structures and coding style.

 ---